openvstorage/ovs-documentation/knownissues.md

 the size, free and used space of a vPool mountpoint.
 For each vPool the used space will be 0% and the free space and total size will be 64TB.

-### vDisks bigger than 2TB are not supported
+### vDisks bigger than 64TB are not supported

-Currently vDisks bigger than 2TB are not supported.
+Currently vDisks bigger than64TB are not supported.
 This is both a limitation of the vStorage Driver and the NFS implementation used by VMware.